t81dev/ANGELA-solo/protocol_spec_v7-G.md

 # 🟪 **10.2 The Three-Layer Constitutional Stack**

-Section 10 formalizes the ANGELA architecture into **three meta-layers**:
+Section 10 formalizes the AURORA architecture into **three meta-layers**:

 ---